Quick Summary

 SLA (Service Level Agreement) compliance rate shows how effectively your team meets predefined response or resolution deadlines.
 These SLAs are often established based on internal goals or customer expectations.

 Such goals can be replying to all emails within 1 hour or resolving issues within 24 hours.
-In fact, 39% of support teams identified SLA as the most important KPI for measuring customer satisfaction.

-Image via SuperOffice
+Image via timetoreply

 When your team consistently meets email SLAs, customers feel valued which makes them more likely to return and refer others.
 On the other hand, repeated SLA breaches can damage your brand reputation and also violate client contracts.